amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

 - At the bottom we can see the additional information called events, here we can see the list of events that occurred since the POD was created.
 A POD goes through multiple stages before it starts.
 - The POD is assigned a node.
 If there are multiple nodes , we would see which node the port was assigned to.

+## `kubectl delete pod POD_NAME`

+- This command deletes the existing POD with the specified name.

 ## POD with YAML

 - Kubernetes uses YAML files as input for the creation of objects such as PODs, Replicas, Deployment Services, etc. All of these follow similar structure.